aiverify-foundation/moonshot/docs/getting_started/starter_kit.md

 **How to interpret results:**

-- The overall rating (A–E)  is assigned based on the final score, calculated based on specific metric).
+- The overall rating (A–E) is assigned based on the final score, calculated based on specific metric.
 For example, in this screenshot, the grade given to the model is A.
 - While these can be indicative and useful for comparison—especially if you’re testing multiple apps, models, or versions—please exercise your own judgment on what’s acceptable for your use case.
 - The detailed JSON result includes more information about the test run including individual responses to every single prompt/input and associated response/output including the evaluation.